 On the side of the cave furthest from the tent was a small pit.
 After dinner, Remus conjured a small magical bonfire for them to enjoy.
 Sirius waited a few minutes, then leaned down to whisper in Cami's ear, "If I don't get a kiss and cuddle soon, I may start howling."

 She rose with flattering speed.
 Sirius frowned when she invited the other couple on a walk and smiled when Tonks declined.
 He teased his cousin about wanting to snog by the fire.

 As they walked away, Cami murmured, "You couldn't wait until later?"

 When they were out of range of the cave, he said, "I could wait—seems to be all I do these days—but I saw the way those two were looking at each other and decided to do them a favour."
 He stopped and drew her close, kissing her deeply before asking, "Aren't you proud of me?"

 She turned her head to the side to give him better access to her throat.
 "That's what I love about you.
-You are so selfless and giving."
+You're so selfless and giving."

-He nipped her earlobe.
-"Keep talking like that, and I'll give you something right here."
+He tucked a strand of silky brown hair behind her ear and nipped her earlobe.
+"Keep talking like that and I'll give you something right here."

 Her fingers clenched in his hair, bringing his mouth down to hers.

 In the end, a combination of rocky terrain and midges led the couple to head back to the cave for what Sirius laughingly called a gift exchange.
 Struck by a thought, he continued to snicker quietly.